-Each six weeks grading period, Pottsboro Elementary School will provide each student with the opportunity to redo any test below a 70 in each course that the student is enrolled in.
-The redo opportunity will only be allowed for classroom tests in each class per six-weeks grading period and not for any other grades such as grades received from daily assignments, classroom participation, etc. The redo opportunity is to allow a student to improve the grade on classroom tests only as well as gain further understanding of the curriculum content.
+Each six weeks grading period, Pottsboro High School will provide each student with the opportunity to redo any test below a 70 in each course that the student is enrolled in (exception is Honors, AP, and Dual Credit courses).
+The redo opportunity-ty will only be allowed for classroom tests in each class per six-weeks grading period and not for any other grades such as grades received from daily assignments, classroom participation, etc. The redo opportunity is to allow a student to improve the grade on classroom tests only as well as gain further understanding of the curriculum content.
 A classroom project or essay that is counted as a test grade will not be subject to the redo opportunity as well as no redo opportunity is required on semester exams.
 If a student is found to have engaged in academic dishonesty on an assignment that counts as a test grade, there will be no redo opportunity on the assignment.